 - Easier payment methods

-When it comes to accounts receivable (A/R), most finance professionals believe B2B payments need better processes.
-As many as 92% agree that more efficient systems would increase the company’s overall Earnings Per Share (EPS).
+When it comes to accounts receivable, most finance professionals believe B2B payments need better processes.
+As many as 92% agree that more efficient systems would increase the company’s overall earnings per share (EPS).
 More than 60% strongly agree with this viewpoint.

 Inefficiencies with B2B payment processes are costly to companies—76% of finance professionals believe they’ve lost money due to convoluted processes.
 More than a quarter of businesses lose up to 10% and almost half lose 4% to 5% of their monthly revenue to inefficiencies.
 Companies that do business internationally are twice as much at risk.

 B2B payments aren’t only time-consuming, but they’re also risky.
-Cybersecurity is the top A/R and B2B payments concern for more than half of finance professionals in 2022.
+Cybersecurity was the top AR and B2B payments concern for more than half of finance professionals in 2022.

-While the digital trend for B2B payments is welcome, as it brings convenience and flexibility, it also brings its own set of challenges.
+An emerging B2B payment trend is the shift to digital.
+While this is welcome, as it brings convenience and flexibility, it also brings its own set of challenges.
 Expanding internationally and fighting fraud are constant struggles when it comes to B2B payments.
 But as banks are increasingly aware and concerned, more security and fraud prevention tools are likely to become available.